Internal Family Systems (IFS)

 When you meet with an IFS therapist in Denver, you might find that it’s unlike other forms of therapy.
 In sessions, we welcome all parts of ourselves with compassion, curiosity, and understanding.
 It helps people be more accepting of the different parts of our personality.
 When we accept ourselves, we can heal and transform in unique, powerful ways.
 We stay focused on what could be causing issues and want you to understand yourself as a whole.

 We build trust and care for each part of you, and then take the right steps to help your whole self function in a productive, positive, and healthy way.
-Our Denver IFS and parts work therapists in Lone Tree, Cherry Creek, and Greenwood Village create an environment and experiences that help you heal in a uniquely empowering way that respects all aspects of who you are.a
+Our Denver IFS therapists in Lone Tree, Cherry Creek, and Greenwood Village create an environment and experiences that help you heal in a uniquely empowering way that respects all aspects of who you are.

 Benefits of IFS therapy

-- Move forward: Whether you’ve experienced trauma, addiction, or other issues, you can find healing from your past and discover a path forward when you understand how different parts of your work.
+- Move forward: Whether you’ve experienced trauma, addiction, or other issues, you can find healing from your past and discover a path forward when you understand how different parts of you work.

 - Understand yourself: Learn how you can live a more fulfilling, centered, and focused life.